Last Updated on

 Time to streamline your money.
 Follow these tips to make “living below your means” a lot easier.

-Ibotta is a free app that pays you to buy groceries.
+Food from the grocery store is still super expensive?
+So how do you save?
+Try the free Ibotta app that pays you to buy groceries.
 Open the app, snap a picture of your grocery receipt, and Ibotta will transfer money into your Ibotta account.

 To grow your savings, deposit that Ibotta money directly into your bank account.
 Or get a free Gift Card to Amazon or Walmart.